cmu-05-499/cmu-05-499.github.io/docs/projects/P3/index.md

 Discuss potential functional requirements of this project.
 Consider what possible use cases may be for this system and what features it should have to fulfill those needs.

 Then, document these functional requirements in the form of user stories.
 Use whatever user story format you have learned in class or used in prior group projects.
+User stories related to user interfaces should contain wireframes, mockups, or storyboards.

 **You should come up with at least two user stories per student in your group.**